 A girl plunges to her death on the campus of a private academy in upstate New York, and this isn't the first time there's been a mysterious death at the school.
 Meg Rosenthal and her daughter Sally arrive at the school shortly before the second death occurs.
 Meg and Sally moved to Arcadia Falls when Meg accepts a teaching position at Arcadia Academy.
 It's going to be a fresh start for them after Meg's husband and Sally's father dies.
 They soon discover that the school is shrouded in mystery.
 Besides her teaching position, Meg has come to Arcadia to finish her dissertation on the school's founders.
 During her research, Meg discovers that the founders, Vera and Lily, both had many secrets.
 The past quickly catches up to the future, and they are soon intertwined.

 I enjoyed this book.
 Goodman is always very descriptive, and makes you feel as if you're a part of the action.
 The book kept me guessing, and wasn't predictable or easy to figure out.

 Sunday, March 6, 2011

 I am very excited that I may have actually found a Harlan Coben read-alike.
 This author was recommended to me by a patron who is a huge lover of suspense novels.
-This is the first book I have read by this author, and it was quite a thriller.
+No Time for Goodbye is the first book I have read by this author, and it was quite a thriller.
 Here's the hook: You wake up.
 Your house is empty.
 Your family has disappeared.
 That certainly got me hooked, and the book took a lot of twists and turns right up until the end.
 The pace is a bit slower than Coben's books, but the suspense is equal.
 I fully intend and look forward to reading more by Linwood Barclay.